davetron5000/ruby-style/etc/preamble.md

 # Ruby Style Guide

-#### These rules should be broken if it increase code clarity or maintainability
+#### These rules may be broken if it increases code clarity or maintainability

-#### First and foremost, use the style of the code you are modifying
+#### Always default to using the style of the code you are modifying